 Ranked thirtieth among legal journals in the United States, the UC Davis Law Review publishes scholarly articles from legal academics, practitioners, and student editors.
 The Review's staff prides itself on consistently meeting deadlines while working with authors to produce the highest quality scholarship.
-Each academic year, the staff of nearly 75 students publishes one volume composed of five issues.
-This year, the Review staff is excited to publish its forty-sixth volume.
+Each academic year, the staff of 60 to 70 students publishes one volume composed of five issues.
+This year, the Review staff is excited to publish its forty-seventh volume.

 The Regressing Progress Clause